pragma-/pbot/README.md

 [Manpages](modules/man.pl) | Display a concise formatting of manual pages (designed for C functions)

 For more information, see the [Modules documentation](doc/Modules.md).

+### Virtual machine

+PBot can integrate with a virtual machine to safely execute arbitrary user-submitted commands or code.

+PBot supports [several shells and languages](doc/Factoids.md#supported-languages) out of the box!

+    <pragma-> !sh echo Remember rot13? | tr a-zA-Z n-za-mN-ZA-M
+       <PBot> Erzrzore ebg13?

+PBot has extensive support for the C programming language.
+For instance, the C programming language plugin is integrated with the GNU Debugger.
+It will print useful debugging information.

+    <pragma-> !cc char *p = 0; *p++;
+       <PBot> runtime error: store to null pointer of type 'char'
+              Program received signal SIGSEGV, Segmentation fault at
+              statement: *p = 1; <local variables: p = 0x0>

+It can display value of the most recent statement if there is no program output.

+    <pragma-> !cc sizeof (int)
+       <PBot> no output: sizeof(int) = 4

+For more information about the C programming language plugin, see [the `cc` command in the Modules documentation.](doc/Modules.md#cc)

+For more information about the virtual machine, see the [Virtual Machine documentation.](doc/VirtualMachine.md)

 ### Useful IRC command improvements